docsforadobe/illustrator-scripting-guide/docs/jsobjref/GradientStop.rst

-.. _jsobjref/gradientStop:
+.. _jsobjref/GradientStop:

-Gradient Stop
+GradientStop
 ################################################################################

 ``gradientStop``

 **Description**

 A gradient stop definition that represents a point on a specific gradient defined in the document.
 Each gradient stop specifies a color change in the containing gradient.
-See :ref:`jsobjref/gradientColor.changingGradientStopColor` for an example.
+See :ref:`jsobjref/GradientColor.changingGradientStopColor` for an example.

 ----